 Returned Vote by Mail Ballot Processing

-In accordance with Chapter 2 of Division 15 of the California Elections Code, for June 7, 2022, Statewide Direct Primary Election, the opening and processing of returned Vote by Mail (VBM) ballot envelopes is scheduled to begin on May 9, 2022.
+In accordance with Chapter 2 of Division 15 of the California Elections Code, for November 8, 2022, General Election, the opening and processing of returned Vote by Mail (VBM) ballot envelopes is scheduled to begin on October 10, 2022.
 Ballot processing will continue through Election Day and the following weeks until complete.

-For June 7, 2022, Statewide Direct Primary Election, VBM ballots postmarked on Election Day and received by Tuesday, June 14, 2022, will be processed.
+For November 8, 2022, General Election, VBM ballots postmarked on Election Day and received by Tuesday, November 15, 2022, will be processed.
 The majority of ballots are expected to be processed within a week of Election Day.
 However, some VBM ballots will continue to be processed through the end of the canvass period.

 Please review our Poll Watcher and Observer Guidelines and contact our office before your visit.